Capture of Liège (1702): Background

-In May 1702, the Dutch Republic, England, and the Holy Roman Empire declared war on France, thereby starting the War of the Spanish Succession.
+In May of 1702, the Dutch Republic, England, and the Holy Roman Empire declared war on France, thereby starting the War of the Spanish Succession.
 In accordance with the Treaty of Ryswick, Dutch troops occupied several barrier fortresses in the Spanish Netherlands, which served as the Dutch Republic's first line of defence.
 (Note: These fortress cities were Ath, Mons, Kortrijk, Charleroi, Namur, Nieuwpoort, Oudenaarde and Luxembourg) However, in February 1701 a French surprise attack, carried out with the assistance of Maximilian II Emanuel, Elector of Bavaria and governor of the Spanish Netherlands, had replaced these garrisons with French troops.
-French troops took up positions in the Spanish Netherlands and Germany with help from Joseph Clemens of Bavaria, who was the Elector of Cologne and Prince-bishop of Liège.
+French troops took up positions in the Spanish Netherlands and the Rhineland with help from Joseph Clemens of Bavaria, who was the Elector of Cologne and Prince-bishop of Liège.
 These moves directly threatened the Dutch border.
 The situation was reminiscent of the Rampjaar of 1672, the opening year of the Franco-Dutch War.
 (Note: Despite Dutch fears the French historian Clément Oury notes that, based on the correspondence between Versailles and the Army of Flanders in early 1702, there was no French plan to invade the Dutch Republic.
 The fortresses to be taken were too formidable, the supply bases too distant, and Louis XIV's army too recently remobilised.
 French objectives were therefore limited to holding existing positions and securing a few key fortresses, while the main strategic priority lay in Italy, where a counter-offensive in Lombardy was planned to defend the Spanish crown's territories.)

 These moves by France effectively dismantled the line of fortresses on which Dutch security relied, stripping away its first line of defence.
 The French, on the other hand, had as their second line the great fortresses within the French frontier, and thus enjoyed both their own defences and those which had belonged to their opponents.
 In addition, they had constructed the formidable Lines of Brabant, a continuous 70 mi defensive system from Antwerp to Namur, designed under the Marquis of Vauban, allowing their field armies to confront any Allied advance.
 Only a handful of strong fortresses remained under Dutch control, such as Bergen op Zoom, Nijmegen and Maastricht.
 Maastricht, a powerful fortress on the Meuse, lying within a Dutch enclave, had escaped both the French seizure of the Spanish Netherlands and the defection of the prince-bishop of Cologne and Liège.
 It was a fortress of the first order, with modern defences, a historic reputation, ample supplies, and a garrison of some 14,000 men; however, it was strategically isolated, cut off by the French-garrisoned towns of Venlo, Roermond, and Stevensweert.